IEvangelist/davidpine.net/content/blog/csharp-seven-dot-one.md

 # Tuple Projection Initializers <a target="_blank" href="https://github.com/dotnet/csharplang/issues/415"><i class="fa fa-external-link"></i></a>

-I detailed the introduction of `tuples` in my <a href="/blog/exploring-csharp-seven" target="_blank">"Exploring C# 7"</a> post.
+I detailed the introduction of `tuples` in my [Exploring C# 7]({{< relref "/blog/exploring-csharp-seven.md" >}}) post.
 Tuples are an amazing addition to the C# language and are extremely powerful.
 With its initial implementation however, there was something that was lacking.
 Tuple literals lacked the ability to infer names, now with C# 7.1 -- this is no longer a limitation.

 With `tuple` projection initializers our C# `tuple` literals are simplified and effectively DRY, as the redundancies of duplicating the field names are inferred.